How add-backs work in the Family Court in the post-Shinohara landscape

 Navigating Property Settlement Challenges with a Former Partner

-The recent decision of Jakobsson & Jakobsson (No 2) [2025] FedCFamC1A 137 provides valuable guidance for separating couples and practitioners on disclosure obligations, addbacks, and the limits of appellate review in property settlements under s 79 of the Family Law Act 1975 (Cth).
+The recent decision of Jakobsson & Jakobsson (No 2) [2025] FedCFamC1A 137 provides guidance for separating couples and practitioners on disclosure obligations, addbacks, and appellate review limits in property settlements under s 79 of the Family Law Act 1975 (Cth).

-The parties, who married in 2005 and separated in 2020, had two children aged 19 and 17.
-They had established a successful business overseas before relocating to Australia.
-Following separation, the key dispute concerned the composition of the property pool, particularly whether overseas assets and certain “add-backs” – for example, a dissipation by the Husband of sale proceeds of a house withdrawn from a SMSF – should be included, and how contributions should be assessed.
+The parties married in 2005 and separated in 2020.
+They had two children, aged 19 and 17, and ran a successful business overseas before relocating to Australia.
+After separation, the main dispute concerned the property pool.
+The issues included whether overseas assets and certain “addbacks” – for example, dissipation by the husband of house sale proceeds withdrawn from a SMSF – should be included and how contributions should be assessed.

-The primary judge found that the husband had failed to make full and frank disclosure, particularly regarding funds withdrawn from his Self-Managed Superannuation Fund (SMSF).
-The judge “added back to the pool of assets monies the appellant had received from his SMSF for which he had failed to adequately account,” [14] ultimately dividing the property 60/40 in favour of the wife.
-He gave her a 10% adjustment because of income disparity and the wife had the care of the parties’ 17 year old child.
+The primary judge found that the husband had not provided full and frank disclosure, particularly regarding funds withdrawn from his Self-Managed Superannuation Fund (SMSF).
+The judge added back to the pool monies the appellant received from his SMSF that he had not adequately accounted for [14], dividing the property 60/40 in favour of the wife.
+She also received a 10% adjustment due to income disparity and her care of the 17-year-old child.

-On appeal, the husband raised six grounds of appeal, alleging both factual and discretionary error.
-It is worth noting that appeals from discretionary judgments face a high threshold, as an appellate court will not intervene simply because it might have reached a different conclusion.
+On appeal, the husband raised six grounds, claiming factual and discretionary errors.
+Appeals from discretionary judgments face a high threshold; an appellate court will not intervene just because it might have reached a different conclusion.
+We first review where he succeeded.

 Ground 1: Procedural Fairness to the Superannuation Trustee

-The husband’s first ground of appeal succeeded.
-The trial judge had made a default superannuation splitting order without giving procedural fairness to the superannuation trustee.
-Justice Schonell agreed that this constituted an error of law, referencing Naisby & Naisby (2021) FLC 94-025.
+The husband succeeded on this ground.
+The trial judge made a default superannuation splitting order without giving procedural fairness to the trustee.
+Justice Schonell agreed this was an error of law, referencing Naisby & Naisby (2021) FLC 94-025.

 “The primary judge was evidently conscious that the default superannuation splitting order was being made without the superannuation trustee first having had procedural fairness … [which] deprived his Honour of statutory power to make the order.”
 [28]

-The correct approach, Justice Schonell explained, would have been to adjourn the trial briefly to allow notice to be given to the trustee.
+Justice Schonell explained that the judge should have adjourned briefly to allow notice to the trustee.
 Because the order was made without power, this ground was upheld.

 Grounds 2–6: Addbacks, Contributions, and Factual Findings